Minimum-Weight Parity Factor Decoder for Quantum Error Correction: Evaluation

 For the BB code, we look at the MWPF(c=*) decoder family and the BPOSD(max\_iter=*) decoder family.
-We use a min-sum scaling factor of 0.9 for the BPOSD decoders, which is optimal in an exhaustive search as shown in \cref{fig:eva-bb}.
-We choose an intermediate code size of $[[90,8,10]]$ and a bit-flip error rate of $p=0.01$, as shown in \cref{fig:eva-trade-off-bb}.
-Within the MWPF decoder family, the MWPF(c=200) decoder achieves 6.9x lower logical error rate at the cost of 1.3x longer decoding time compared to the MWPF(c=0) decoder.
+We use a min-sum scaling factor of 0.9 for the BPOSD decoders, which is optimal under depolarizing noise of $p=2.5\%$ in an exhaustive search as shown in \autoref{fig:eva-bb}.
+We choose an intermediate code size of $[[90,8,10]]$ and a depolarizing error rate of $p=1\%$, as shown in \autoref{fig:eva-trade-off-bb}.
+Within the MWPF decoder family, the MWPF(c=1000) decoder achieves 31x lower logical error rate at the cost of 2.7x longer decoding time compared to the HUF decoder.
 We observe that the curve is not saturating at $c=1000$, which suggests that larger $c$ may further improve the accuracy.
-On the other hand, the BPOSD(max\_iter) decoder family saturates at a maximum iteration of $10^{6}$ yet still falls behind the MWPF(c=200) decoder in terms of the decoding accuracy.
-For this specific code and noise model, the MWPF decoder family is both faster and more accurate than the BPOSD decoder family.
-We note that larger BB codes beyond $[[90,8,10]]$ may observe that the BPOSD decoder family is better than the MWPF decoder family, as shown in \cref{fig:eva-bb}.
+On the other hand, the BPOSD(max\_iter) decoder family saturates at a maximum iteration of $5\times 10^7$ yet still falls behind MWPF(c$\ge$500) decoders in terms of the decoding accuracy.
+For this specific code and noise model, the MWPF decoder is more accurate than the BPOSD decoder.
+We note that larger BB codes beyond $[[90,8,10]]$ may observe that the BPOSD decoder is more accurate than the MWPF decoder, as shown in \autoref{fig:eva-bb}.